NU-Digital-Cultures/Trout/Updated to do list.md

-# Our updated to-do list:
+# Our updated to-do list as of 23/04/24:
+## Final two weeks push to the deadline
 1. Upload meeting logs - Charlotte
 2. Research student grassroot campaigns advocating for their tenant rights.
 Tenants and their relationship to landlord and gentrification - Soi
 3. Break down assessment brief and criteria - Blythe